josuablejeru/dotfiles/README.md

 Use `mas search {Appname}` to find the number of a particular app and add it to `APPSTORE` list in the script.

 ## usage of vscode_installer
-add the name of extension by add the names form the store.
+Look for the name of the autor and the package
 Example:
 Python extansion is => `ms-python.python`